-We often hear owners say they want to transfer their businesses to third-party buyers when they first encounter the concept of Exit Planning.
-However, we’ve observed that in many completed Exit Plans, owners actually choose to transfer their businesses to employees.
+We often hear owners say they want to transfer their businesses to third-party buyers when they first encounter the concept of Succession Planning.
+However, we’ve observed that in many completed Succession Plans, owners actually choose to transfer their businesses to employees.
 Some reasons for this decision include employees knowing the culture and values of the business, a desire to keep the business with people the owner knows and trusts, and employees’ inherent desire and commitment to grow the business.

 As owners start to consider options that include transferring to employees, they can forget to ask two important questions:

 - Do the employees I want to succeed me even want my ownership?

 - If so, how can I motivate each employee to stay and make the financial commitment?

 Your love and enthusiasm for your company can cause you to skip these critical first questions.
 What may seem like a good fit to you can lead to chaos if the most important employees (often referred to as “key employees”) cannot, will not, or just don’t want to accept ownership.
 Fortunately, there are three things you can do to address this issue.

 Knowing whether a key employee would consider and be capable of ownership is the most important step in transferring to a key employee, and it’s often the step that’s most overlooked.
 Many owners take pains to convince themselves that a certain key employee (or key employees) would be a perfect fit but fail to ask the employee whether he or she is even interested in ownership.
 For some key employees, being a key employee is more than enough for them.
 Others simply don’t have the skills to transfer into ownership.
 The best way to address these issues is to talk frankly with them about their aspirations and what they’d do if they were owners.

 Incentivize Your Key Employees